mrd0x/secblog/src/pages/spoofing-file-extensions-using-gdrive-and-onedrive/index.md

 # Things To Consider

 * Cloud providers are always scanning your files for malicious content
 * If your macros consist of any autorun functions (e.g AutoOpen) then Google will automatically flag it as malware.
+If the autorun functions are required use OneDrive instead.
 * Be smart, don't spoof a .txt file as an .exe because it wiil still need to go through the browser security and smartscreen and other security measures.